A bit about me:

 “I’d got to the point where I couldn’t get any distance from my manuscript to get it any better by myself.
 I was fed up with receiving rejections from agents and so I turned to Susi.
 She read my whole manuscript through.
 Her detailed critique, insightful comments and invaluable advice enabled me to vastly improve what I’d written and my book finally made its way out of the slush pile and into the hands of an editor.
 I can honestly say that without Susi, I wouldn’t be a published author today.” – Diane Jeffrey (bestselling author of Those who Lie & He Will Find You (HQ Digital))

 “Susi has given me very useful feedback on plot, dialogue and character development.
 Her comments were honest, both positive and critical (in a kind way!), and highly constructive.
-She has been a great source of advice, support and encouragement, with pep talks when I need them, and is always willing to share her knowledge and expertise.” – Victoria Goldman (health journalist/editor/author & book reviewer)
+She has been a great source of advice, support and encouragement, with pep talks when I need them, and is always willing to share her knowledge and expertise.” – Victoria Goldman (journalist, editor & proofreader)

 Contact me about your project via firstname.lastname@example.org and let’s see what I can do to help!